pars-linux/uludag/doc/en/developer.pardus.org.tr/source/guides/packaging/checkelf.rst

 This option is used in order to show the relation between dependencies in a fancy table.
 The table has three colums, first one shows the written dependencies that are written in the pspec.xml.
-The second colums shows the dependencies which checklib2 has found; these dependencies must be added.
+The second colums shows the dependencies which checkelf has found; these dependencies must be added.
 The third column is just a difference from the first and second columd.
 It shows dependencies that sould be added to pspec.xml.
 It shows only this option, all other options are damped.